jeremyd/zenoss_client-chef-cookbook/README.md

 groundwork to later add some support for nodes to self-register using the JSON API.

+As of 1.1.0 a new LWRP was introduced which will allow nodes to register themselves with a Zenoss server using the JSON API.
+Please see the details on the LWRP below

 ## Requirements
 This cookbook will need access to rubygems.org, or your node must be pre-configured with a gem source that mirrors rubygems.org